 Questions you should ask yourself before you invest £1,000

 If you have £1,000 burning a hole in your pocket and want to put it to the best possible use, then you may be looking for the best investment to grow your wealth.
-There are several considerations to take into account, which we will explore in some detail throughout this article, however, before you even consider investing £1,000, you should ask yourself the following four questions:
+There are several considerations to take into account, which I will explore in some detail throughout this article, however, before you even consider investing £1,000, you should ask yourself the following four questions:

 Do You Have Any Debt?

 The first question to ask yourself is whether you currently have any debt collecting interest.
 The interest you pay on the debt will often outweigh the gains you could earn from investing your cash.
-Therefore we always recommend that you pay off any debt before you look to invest.
+Therefore I always recommend that you pay off any debt before you look to invest.